morrildl/warden/README.md

 This provides the following advantages:

 * If your build server is hacked, it doesn't expose the private key you use to sign binaries
+* Allows you to move private key handling to a machine you can more easily security-harden
 * You have logs of what binaries got signed when, by which user, for auditing and forensic purposes
 * You can revoke authorization to sign binaries by simply removing the cert from the whitelist
 * Allows you to easily store private keys offline: for instance put them on a thumb drive which is